The iconic American road trip is generally a summer affair, thanks in part, to rock n’ roll, convertibles, and school vacations.

 California’s desert national and state parks make for a wonderful winter road trip.
 With pleasant daytime temperatures, you can get out of the car and explore the desert, whether it is through hiking a canyon or walking on sand dunes.
 The spectacular landscapes and amazing night skies will leave you spellbound.

 Early the next day, drive to Palm Springs, California, about 5 hours away.
-In the afternoon, explore the city of Palm Springs, famous for mid-century modern architecture and palm-lined main shopping street.
+In the afternoon, explore the city of Palm Springs, famous for its mid-century modern architecture and palm-lined main shopping street.
+Spend the night at Andreas Hotel and Spa, a luxurious Spanish Revival resort with amazing spa treatments and an outdoor pool.

 Road Trip from Phoenix, Arizona to Las Vegas, Nevada